How To Transfer Photos To iPad

 More information about how to turn on AirDrop

-How to transfer photos from iPad to Mac via AirDrop
+How to transfer photos to iPad via AirDrop

 The easiest way to share one or a few photos between Apple devices (iPhones, iPads, Macs), regardless of whether they are all yours or belong to your friends, is with AirDrop — Apple’s proprietary feature, which uses both Bluetooth and WiFi for getting the data across.